mono/mono/sdks/wasm/docs/WASM-REQUESTS.md

 the wasm optimizer will inline functions which are marked noinline.
 This causes problems for the mono interpreter because the inlined functions increase the stack size for the main interpreter function.

+# Process wide memory barrier

+This is useful to reduce synchronization overhead in various parallel systems including synchronization with the GC.
+Its the same as membarrier (MEMBARRIER_CMD_PRIVATE_EXPEDITED) on linux and FlushProcessWriteBuffers on windows.